JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 In this case the function defaults to using the identity as mass matrix and `[:e for in 1:dimension]` as symbols.

 ### [`StaticDelayEdge`](@ref)
-Here, the value of the edges are determined by a delay differential equation.
+Here, the values of the edges are determined by a delay differential equation.
 Static again means that the edge value described by the `edgefunction!` only depends on the values of the vertices the edge is connected to and not on an internal derivate of the edge itself.

-As an example for such system we show a delay diffusion equation:
+As an example for such system, we show a delay diffusion equation:

 ```julia
 edgefunction! = (e, v_s, v_d, h_v_s, h_v_d, p, t) -> e .=.1 * (h_v_s .- v_d)